 What is ICA?

-The International Communication Association is the largest international academic association for scholars interested in the study, teaching, and application of all aspects of human and mediated communication.
+The International Communication Association is the largest international academic association that aims to advance the scholarly study of human communication by encouraging and facilitating excellence in academic research worldwide.
 For more information, see the welcome message from the President and ICA's mission statement.
 You can also read more about ICA's history.

 What does ICA do?